DragonBox/u3d/README.md

 U3d provides help for running and installing unity from CLI.

 U3d knows about your Unity project and behaves differently if invoked from within a Unity project directory.
 For example, it can run or download the version required by your project without you having to specify it.
+It also makes it easy to run several Unity instances in parallel.

 Available commands are: